awsdocs/amazon-ecs-developer-guide/doc_source/example_task_definitions.md

 }
 ```

-**Example Example: Amazon ECR Image and Task Definition IAM Role**  <a name="example_task_definition-iam"></a>
+## Example: Amazon ECR Image and Task Definition IAM Role<a name="example_task_definition-iam"></a>

 The following example uses an Amazon ECR image called `aws-nodejs-sample` with the `v1` tag from the `123456789012.dkr.ecr.us-west-2.amazonaws.com` registry\.
 The container in this task inherits IAM permissions from the `arn:aws:iam::123456789012:role/AmazonECSTaskS3BucketRole` role\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

 ```
 {